mikewchan/rails_tutorial_app/README.md

-#Rovy on Rails Tutorial: first application
+#Ruby on Rails Tutorial: first application

 This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/)